JJaks/play-crn/README.md

 1. Infection (Objects would get infected if they bump into each other)
 2. Cure (infected objects would be cured after some time as the virus goes through it's lifecycle)
+3. Infection spreads with a delay (there's always an incubation period with a virus)

 **How it works?**